grafana/agent/docs/configuration/_index.md

 An experimental feature for fetching remote configuration files over HTTP/S can be enabled by passing the `-experiment.config-urls.enable` flag at the command line.
-When this feature is enabled, you may pass an HTTP/S URL to the `-config.file` flag.
+With this feature enabled, you may pass an HTTP/S URL to the `-config.file` flag.

-As configurations may contain sensitive information, we suggest protecting your HTTP/S configurations using basic auth.
-The following flags will configure basic auth for requests made to your remote config URLs:
+The following flags will configure basic auth for requests made to HTTP/S remote config URLs:
 - `-config.url.basic-auth-user <user>`: the basic auth username
 - `-config.url.basic-auth-password-file <file>`: path to a file containing the basic auth password